krathalan/wtwitch/README.md

 > `$ man -l wtwitch.1`

-## Bugs
+## Bugs and feature requests
 To take a debug log with wtwitch, append "`-d &> debug.log`" to your command (e.g. `wtwitch -g 'destiny 2' -d &> debug.log`).
 Then paste the contents of the `debug.log` file to your favorite paste service (e.g. https://paste.sr.ht/) and provide a link in your report.

-Please file requests and report any bugs at: https://todo.sr.ht/~krathalan/wtwitch
+Please file feature requests and report any bugs at: https://todo.sr.ht/~krathalan/wtwitch

 Alternatively, you may send them via email to: `~krathalan/wtwitch@todo.sr.ht`

+## Contributions
+All contributions are welcome.
+Please try to adhere to the Google Shell Style Guide (https://google.github.io/styleguide/shell.xml).
+Make sure your new code passes Shellcheck with no "shellcheck disable=SCXXXX" lines.
+Try looking at Dylan's Pure Bash Bible (https://github.com/dylanaraps/pure-bash-bible) before using an external program.

+Most needed are translations for languages other than English.
+No coding knowledge is necessary to submit translations.
+Anyone can contribute translations in any format they wish, and I will incorporate them into the program.

 ## FAQ
 ### Why not use [Streamlink Twitch GUI](https://github.com/streamlink/streamlink-twitch-gui)?